dthaler/teep/README.md

 * DeviceHost: Sample host app to run a TEEP Agent Broker.

 * TamHost: Sample host app to run a TEEP TAM Broker.

+* TeepUnitTest: Standalone unit tests to test the TEEP implementation.

 ## Prerequisites